Skip to content

 2.8 Validatable input

-Validatable inputs are pieces of information that are checked against certain conditions.
-Either the inputs meet the preset conditions (valid) or they do not (invalid).
-If the input does not meet the conditions, a request for a valid input is issued.
+Validatable inputs, also known as validatable types, are pieces of information that are checked against certain conditions.
+An input is either valid (meets the conditions) or invalid (does not meet the conditions).
+If the input does not meet the conditions, the chatbot prompts the user to enter a correct input.

-- Validatable types include: email, URL, postcode, number, date, telephone number, vehicle registration number, IBAN, RegExp
+Validatable inputs include: Email, URL, postcode, number, date, telephone number, vehicle registration number, IBAN and RegExp.

 Example